nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 ### StringList Page Provider

 This PageProvider will return a `DocumentModelList` ordered in the same order as a StringList field.
+If you don't set an `xpath` in the contribution(s) (see below), then it means the current document holds a `Collection` and the plugin with use the corresponding field.

 > [!NOTE]
 > This is the upgrade of a very old PageProvider, coded even before Nuxeo WebUI existed.
 Notice it is now easy to get the same result with, for example, just some JS Automation.
+>
 > We keep it here as an example of use.